sr-murthy/continuedfractions/docs/sources/creating-continued-fractions.rst

 With the first :math:`10` elements of the complete sequence of elements of the continued fraction representation of :math:`\sqrt{2}` we have obtained an approximation that is accurate to :math:`6` decimal places.
 We'd ideally like to have as few elements as possible in our ``ContinuedFraction`` approximation of :math:`\sqrt{2}` for a desired level of accuracy, but this partly depends on how fast the partial, finite continued fractions represented by the chosen sequences of elements in our approximations are converging to the true value of :math:`\sqrt{2}` - these partial, finite continued fractions in a continued fraction representation are called convergents, and will be discussed in more detail later on.

-This example also highlights the higher density of irrational numbers as compared to rational numbers
+This example also highlights the fact that "almost all" square roots of positive integers are irrational, even though the set of positive integers which are perfect squares and the set of positive integers which are not perfect squares are both countably infinite - the former is an infinitely sparser subset of the integers.

 .. _creating-continued-fractions.validation: